by TK Burk

 - How did Jesus lack qualities for which God is known?

-- Are we born in sin or sin and become a sinner?
+- Born in sin or sin and become a sinner?

 To balance this I worked up a series of scriptures showing what the Bible does say about these seven questions.
 I then added additional passages and comments that went along with these questions.
 I did this in an effort to show the FOG preachers the error of their doctrine.
 This study is a compilation of that work.
 I pray it serves as a guide to lead men and women to the biblical truths concerning the biblical origin of Jesus’ flesh and bone body.